wgalindo1453/DataStreamMysqlToBigQuery/README.md

 ## What you'll do

-+ Prepare a MySQL Cloud SQL instance using the Google Cloud Console
++ Prepare a MySQL RDS  instance from AWS and configure it for MySQL database

 + Create a GCS bucket to be used in replication